mesb/clock/README.md

 # About this Application
 This application is a composition of independently executing processes that collectively simulate a toy clock.
-Its purpose is investigate and enable me understand go's concurrency primitives and patterns.
+Its purpose is to investigate and enable me understand go's concurrency primitives and patterns.

 # Technique